The Musicfit method to trumpet lessons

-Learning to master any instrtrument is fun, time-consuming, exciting, tiring, empowering, mind-draining, ego-boosting, relaxing…the list goes on.
+Learning to master any instrument is fun, time-consuming, exciting, tiring, empowering, mind-draining, ego-boosting, relaxing…the list goes on.
 It also requires discipline, desire, inspiration, self-motivation, a good work ethic, patience, passion…once again, the list goes on and on.
 Doesn’t this sound a lot like the attitude required from an athlete?
 People who workout on a regular basis might say “I’m pumped!
 I’m ready to dig deep and get stronger!” and after exercising, “Phew!
 Lifting day was so hard but I did it!”
 But how often do you pick up your instrument and say "I am SO ready to work on scales!
 Woo!"

 I didn't think so.